VladimirN73/postgres_01/readme.txt

 * add backend with swagger and connection to DB, run the app locally and DB in container
 * deploy to PWD (play-with-docker), see folder docker-stack

+WILL NOT DONE
+1. https does not work in PWD.
+Shall it be fixed? ---- Nope.
+Probably not.
+Do not loose time for this

 LINKS
 https://learn.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-7.0